vlopez0392/BCI_An_SSVEP_based_2D_Unity_Video_Game/README.md

 Then, to plot the PSD plot of Example 2 we input:

-<code align="justify">$ python code_demo.py -plot -psd 2 14 -raw 1</code>
+<code align="justify">$ python code_demo.py -plot -psd 1 14 -raw 1</code>

-PSD plots for all trials will be output.
-The following figure shows the PSD plot of the selected ASR data:
+PSD plots for all trials will be outpue.
+The following figure shows the PSD plot of the selected ASR data for trial 1:
 </p>
 <p align="center">
       <img src="/Figures/usage/example2.png">